Founder Between FuckUp-Nights and Anonymous Bankruptcy

 But on the other hand, Germany scores significantly lower than other countries in many circumstances in international comparison.
 In this country, founders are slowed down by higher market entry barriers and worse financing conditions.

-... regulatory anger and pessimism
+... anger at regulation and pessimism

 Above all, the experts questioned by GEM criticize the government's excessive regulatory anger, the poor basic education and finally the negative social attitude.